 Thus, SPT is considered the gold standard examination and actually has been performed frequently because transient ST-T changes on ECG during chest symptoms cannot always be obtained in the clinical setting.
 Furthermore, SPT may be useful not only in the diagnosis of VSA but also in providing some information in the activity of coronary spasm and prognosis; presence of organic stenosis, multi-vessel spasm, focal spasm, coronary spasm induced by a low dose of acetylcholine (ACh), and total occlusion due to coronary spasm[49-51].
 The provocative drugs in SPT are ACh and ergonovine maleate (EM).
 The methodology of SPT using ACh infusions has been almost established[28-30,52,53], except for the use of transient pacing catheter or the maximal doses of ACh.
 In general, during SPT using ACh infusions, an insertion of transient pacing catheter via an internal jugular vein or a medial cubital vein may be safer to avoid ACh-induced bradycardia despite the duration of ACh infusion into the coronary artery[54].
 The recommended maximal doses of ACh is 100 µg for the left coronary artery (LCA) and 50 µg for the RCA[28]; however, such maximal doses of ACh were determined based on the doses of ACh adopted for the provocation of coronary spasm in patients with variant angina[55], which involved increased coronary spasm activity[49,56].
 Thus, the higher maximal doses of ACh in patients with stable VSA are reasonable.
 Recently, some adopt the maximal doses of ACh as 200 µg for the LCA and 80 µg for the RCA, showing the higher induction of coronary spasm without a significant increase in complications[40,57].
 However, it remains unclear whether the higher doses of ACh than the above-mentioned doses are useful or harmful in the SPT (Table 1).
 On the contrary, the methodology of SPT using EM infusion has not been established sufficiently, compared with that of using ACh (Table 1).
 The total doses of EM, which are described as the doses of EM with 20-60 µg for 2-5 min for each coronary artery in the guideline[28], vary.
-In addition, the method of EM infusion, which was infused continuously or with a stepwisely incremental dose, has still not been determined.
+In addition, the method of EM infusion, which was infused continuously or with a stepwise incremental dose, has still not been determined.
 In general, the insertion of transient pacing catheter is unnecessary, and this appears to be advantageous.